thomasgilgenast/hic3defdr/README.md

 --------------

 The `HiC3DeFDR` object can be used to draw visualizations of the analysis.

+The visualization functions are wrapped with the [`@plotter` decorator](https://lib5c.readthedocs.io/en/latest/plotting/) and therefore all support the convenience kwargs provided by that decorator (such as `outfile`).

 ### Distance dependence curves before and after scaling